 The School has a long and proud tradition of rowing.
-Crews compete at local, national and international level.
+Our rowers compete at local, national and international level.

-Events include the National Schools, Henley Royal and Women’s Henley Regattas.
-Each year we are delighted to see individuals achieve selection to race on the international stage.
-This has been achieved in recent years from U16 through to U18 levels.
-Our alumni include World Junior and Senior medallists and have featured prominently in the Oxford and Cambridge University Boat Race.
+vents include the National Schools, Henley Royal and Women’s Henley Regattas.
+In recent years we have been delighted to see individuals achieve selection to race on the international stage at both U16 and U18 levels.
+Our alumni include World Junior and Senior medalists and a 2016 Rio Olympian as well as others racing in the Oxford and Cambridge University Boat Race.

 The Boathouse overlooks Port Meadow and the famous ‘dreaming spires’ of Oxford.
-Recently refurbished, it provides showers, changing facilities, updating of the long-standing ‘club room’, space for a fleet of rowing machines and staff accommodation.
+Earlier work provided showers, changing facilities, updating of the long-standing ‘club room’, space for a fleet of rowing machines and staff accommodation.